I make homemade clay because polymer clay contains harmful chemicals! Below is my recipe along with a few polymer clay ideas for you to try.

 - I’ve made some cool pieces by adding colored mica or glitter.
 It just needs to be worked into the clay before baking.

-- You can embellish with chatons or foil-backed rhinestones.
+- You can embellish your homemade clay with chatons or foil-backed rhinestones.
 Place the rhinestone on the top and then push it into the clay.
 Then pull the rhinestone out, add a dab of glue, and place the rhinestone back into the hole.
 You can bake most stones and they will be fine.
 Crystals and stones will not melt and they rarely ever crack at the low temperatures required for this clay.

 - Don’t want to make jewelry?
 Try some mushrooms or birds for the flower garden or embellish a box.
 Add clay to a mint tin to make a one-of-a-kind treasure box.